Best Mild Homemade Sauerkraut Recipe (That Happens to Be Super Easy!)

 • Let the bowl sit, covered, for 30 minutes.
 You can stir and press again if you’d like or not – it’s up to you.

-• Press the cabbage mixture down into a wide-mouth mason jar with a wooden spoon, removing as much air as possible.
-Add room temperature water (filtered if on city water) to cover the cabbage about 1/2-inch.
+• Press the cabbage mixture down firmly into a wide-mouth mason jar with a wooden spoon, removing as much air as possible and pressing out the juice.
+You should have enough juice to cover the cabbage, but if not you can add a teaspoon of room temperature water (filtered if on city water).
 Use a glass fermenting weight to keep the cabbage submerged.

 • Attach an Easy Fermenter Lid and set the dial to the day of the month.
 Let jar sit on counter for 2 weeks.
-Remove special lid and replace with a regular storage lid before placing in the refrigerator for another week.
+Remove special lid and replace with a regular storage lid before placing in the refrigerator.

 Notes

-*A quart-size mason jar will hold about 1-1/2 packages, a 2-quart jar 2 packages.
+*A quart-size mason jar will hold 2 packages, a half gallon jar 3 packages.

-**I use 1 1/2 tablespoons.
-You may want to start with the smaller amount and decide if you like it as is or would like it more or less salty.
-If you find this more salty than you'd like, you can reduce it to 1 tablespoon, but don't go less than a tablespoon for this amount of cabbage (the general recommended amount needed for fermenting is 1 tablespoon of salt for every 1 3/4 pounds of vegetables and this recipe is slightly more at 2 pounds).
+**I use 1-1/2 tablespoons.
+If you find this more salty than you’d like, you can reduce it to 1-1/4 tablespoons, but don’t go less than a tablespoon for this amount of cabbage (the general recommended amount needed for fermenting is 1 tablespoon of salt for every 1 3/4 pounds of vegetables and this recipe is slightly more at 2 pounds).
 Too little salt and you will get a mushy, maybe molding kraut.

 Nutrition